pr3mar/thesis/docs/timeline.md

     - issue + developer: how much time per issue has a developer spent
     - developer: how much time a developer has spent in total
     - status: how much time have all the developers spent in a given status
+- calculating an average user/team
+    - comparison/ranking of users
+    - inferring what went wrong/what needs to be improved
 - basic detection of cycles
     - count(unique keys) != count(times in state)
 - basic detection of workflow inconsistencies (e.g. how can an issue be twice in master?)